-Veolia's strategy to shift progressively from mature economies to growth markets outside Europe implies incremental risks; thus, we expect that the group will remain cautious in its approach to capital deployment so as to limit the scale of the investment it takes on in any individual country.
+Veolia's strategy to shift progressively from mature economies to growth markets outside Europe implies incremental risks.
+This was evidenced by the unilateral termination in February 2018 of Veolia's water and energy contract in Gabon, which generated €64 million of EBITDA in 2017.
+We therefore expect that the group will remain cautious in its approach to capital deployment so as to limit the scale of the investment it takes on in any individual country.